-London Wales London is an audax event and audax rides are different.
+London Wales London is an audax ride and audax rides are different.

 There are no headline sponsors, no goodie bags, no numbers, no gold standard times, no pretending at the finish to have looked into the jaws of hell and survived.